 The Guide provides the teacher with resources meant to engage the student in her/his learning, be interactive, experiential, to stimulate critical thinking and personal reflection and to help stimulate a search for greater knowledge.
-They include printed materials, animated videos, PowerPoint presentations and web-downloadable materials.
+This resource includes printed materials, animated videos, PowerPoint presentations and web-downloadable materials.
 Interactive teaching tips and suggestions for guided discussion are also provided.

 Teachers are free to use other resources that they think will be appropriate.
-However, due to the variability of quality and accuracy of information and resources in the field, we have created the "Chair Certified Resource" committee to suggest content valid resources for teachers to use in the classroom.
+However, some resources are more reliable and accurate than others, therefore we have created the "Chair Certified Resource" committee to suggest content valid resources for teachers to use in the classroom.
 These resources have undergone extensive professional review and are known to be both up-to-date and consistent with best available scientific knowledge.
 They are periodically updated, and posted on the website.
 The developers of the Guide do realize that there are other sources of information about mental health and mental disorders available and have identified some credible and trustworthy websites in the section "Further Resources and Information about the Guide".
 We suggest that teachers use the Guide resources as they appear in each module and supplement these with other materials obtained from those websites that we have identified to ensure as much as possible that valid and appropriate information is used in the classroom.